ibm-cloud-docs/cloud-object-storage/object-lock.md

 ### Replication
 {: #ol-interactions-replication}

-Object Lock can only be used on the source bucket for replication, only as the destination.
+Object Lock **cannot be used on the source bucket** for replication, only on the destination.
 Objects will be assigned the default retention period.

 ### Key Management Systems
 {: #ol-interactions-kms}

-Protected objects will be [encrypted using the root key](/docs/key-protect?topic=key-protect-about) of the bucket.
-Ensure that the key remains valid in order to prevent unintended crypto-shredding of protected objects.
+Protected objects will be encrypted using the root key of the bucket.
+When Object Lock is enabled on a bucket, the root key hosted by Key Protect or Hyper Protect Crypto Services is protected from deletion as long as an associated bucket has Object Lock enabled.
+This prevents crypto shredding of protected objects.

 ### Lifecycle configurations
 {: #ol-interactions-lifecycle}

-It is possible to enable [lifecycle policies](/docs/cloud-object-storage?topic=cloud-object-storage-expiry#expiry-rules-attributes) that archive locked objects, but naturally not those that expire objects.
+It is possible to enable lifecycle policies that [archive locked objects](/docs/cloud-object-storage?topic=cloud-object-storage-archive), but naturally not those that [expire objects](/docs/cloud-object-storage?topic=cloud-object-storage-expiry) under retention or legal hold (unprotected objects in the bucket can still be expired).

 ### Immutable Object Storage
 {: #ol-interactions-worm}

 Object Lock is an alternative to the retention policies available when using Immutable Object Storage.
 As Object Lock requires versioning to be enabled, and Immutable Object Storage is not compatible with versioning, it is not possible to have both WORM solutions enabled on the same bucket.
+It is possible to have a mix of buckets in a Service Instance, each using either Immutable Object Storage or Object Lock.

+## Object Tagging
+{: #ol-interactions-tagging}

+There are no restrictions on adding or modifying tags on a protected object.

 ### Other interactions
 {: #ol-interactions-worm}

-There should be no adverse interactions when using Object Lock with other Object Storage features, such as setting CORS policies, setting IP firewalls or condition based restrictions, bucket quotas, replication, or Code Engine.
+There should be no adverse interactions when using Object Lock with other Object Storage features, such as setting CORS policies, setting IP firewalls or condition based restrictions, bucket quotas, or Code Engine.

 ## IAM actions
 {: #ol-iam}